digital-archives/HISTGA1011/slides/week_09_slide_deck.md

 - Classes, workshops and webinars.
 - Conferences like code4lib, Bitcurator forum, Associate for Moving Image Archivists.
 - YouTube, TikTok, LinkedIn Learning.
-- Experimenting with your own computer.
+- Experimenting with your own projects.

 ---

 ## Definition
 # Terminal (1/2)

-A **terminal** is an application that provides a space for users to interact with their computer by typing commands.
-It acts as a bridge between you and the system, allowing you to perform tasks like navigating files, running programs, or managing processes.
+**Terminal** is an application that provides a way for users to interact with their computer by typing in commands.
+In response to commands, terminal returns outputs and messages.

 <!--presenter notes